 Why Pursue ACA Exam?

 Pursuing ACA has its share of advantages and they are sure to be concentrated upon.
 It can definitely benefit your career in a massive way by increasing your earning potential and making you far more visible in the job market than your peers.
 However, there are other pros that also need to be taken into account before embarking on your journey towards achieving this certificate course.

 - The ACA certificate is earned through a training contract which means that the candidates enjoy structured instructions and proper teaching for the syllabus set.
 Apart from this students also enjoy a time period given to study for the exams; while there books and fees are entirely paid.

 - An ACA training candidate enjoys a lucrative salary and so it speaks volumes of what a qualified ACA would achieve.

-- The ACA syllabus structure is designed to ensure candidates are thoroughly prepared for each component, so that they can put the theory easily into practice.
-The course provides a detailed knowledge about the broad spectra of accountancy, finance and business.
+- The ACA syllabus structure is designed to ensure candidates are thoroughly prepared for each component so that they can put the theory easily into practice.
+The course provides a piece of detailed knowledge about the broad spectra of accountancy, finance, and business.

 Jobs after pursuing ACA Qualification

-Jobs are open for ACA certificate holders in the public practice, business, financial services and charity.
-ACAs enjoy a great career growth which is in proportion to the salary package offered.
+Jobs are open for ACA certificate holders in public practice, business, financial services, and charity.
+ACAs enjoy great career growth which is in proportion to the salary package offered.
 Some of the companies which have been hiring ACA certificate holders are BDO LLP, Ernst & Young, KPMG, and PWC.

 ACA Exam Format